-and did little to promote that outcome throughout most of its first year.
-During his confirmation hearings as Deputy Secretary of Defense, a reported strong advocate of overthrow, Paul Wolfowitz, said that if there were a real option to overthrow Saddam Husayn, "I would think it was worthwhile," although he also stated that he did not yet see a "plausible plan" for changing the regime.
+Even though several senior officials had been strong advocates of a regime change policy, many of the questions about the wisdom and difficulty of that strategy that had faced previous administrations were debated in the Bush Administration.10 Aside from restating the U.S. policy of regime change, the Bush Administration said and did little to promote that outcome throughout most of its first year.
+During his confirmation hearings as Deputy Secretary of Defense, a reported strong advocate of overthrow, Paul Wolfowitz, said that if there were a real option to overthrow Saddam Hussein, "I would think it was worthwhile," although he also stated that he did not yet see a "plausible plan" for changing the regime.
 Like its predecessor, the Bush Administration declined to provide the opposition with lethal aid, combat training, or a commitment of direct U.S. military help.
 It eliminated the separate State Department position of "Coordinator for the Transition in Iraq," further casting doubt on its enthusiasm for the overthrow strategy.
-The Bush Administration also refused to back the INC plan to rebuild its presence inside Iraq by distributing humanitarian aid.
-However, these possibilities were left open pending the outcome of a policy review.
+On February 2, 2001, the Bush Administration confirmed that, shortly after President Bush took office, the Treasury Department's Office of Foreign Assets Control (OFAC) granted the INC a license to proceed with only the information gathering portion of the humanitarian aid distribution plan, thereby withholding U.S. backing for the INC plan to rebuild its presence inside Iraq.